dtchepak/davesquared.net/source/_posts/2012-02-09-haskell-newbie-attempts-a-haskell-quick-start.markdown

 ## Putting it together

-Let's apply a whole bunch of the things we've covered in this post.
-Let's write a function that filters a list.
+Let's apply a whole bunch of the things we've covered in this post by writing a function that filters a list.
 This function will have to take another function to do the filtering, which makes it a higher-order function.
 We'll also use pattern matching and recursion to work our way through the list.
 We also want to support any type of list elements, so we'll need a type signature that reflects that.

 If we're dealing with lists of any element type, let's just call that type `a`.
 If we are filtering elements from a list of `a`, we're going to end up with another list of `a`, so that will also be our return type.
 The predicate function we pass in to do the actual filtering on each element is going to have to take one of these `a`s, and return `True` or `False`.